HackerGirl/Beaconing-Detections-Install-RITA/README.md

 ---

 ### Download Dependencies:
-In order for RITA to work, we must first install BRO/ZEEK and MongoDB.
+In order for RITA to work, we must first install BRO/ZEEK and MongoDB V3.6.
+Then for RITA to compile, we have to install Golang and Dep.
 Open up your terminal window.

 #### [Download BRO/ZEEK](https://docs.zeek.org/en/stable/install/install.html)
 1. To download BRO/ZEEK, we must install the required dependencies:
     - To compile source coude on MAC, we need to install XCODE: `xcode-select -p`.